 Hola Mohalla truly depicts the bravado of Sikh men through mock fighting of the Sikh warriors, which they have showcased in the battlefields over history.

-So, if you want to know how it feels to be a part of something bigger than yourself and to witness the colourful spectacles in front of your eyes then do not miss Hola Mohalla.
+So, if you want to know how it feels to be a part of something bigger than yourself and to witness the colorful spectacles in front of your eyes then do not miss Hola Mohalla.

 According to history, Hola Mohalla was founded by the tenth Sikh Guru, Guru Gobind Singh Ji.
 This was the time in history when he had recently founded Khalsa Panth and was fighting the Mughal Empire and the Rajputs at the same time.